aws-samples/amplify-godot-engine-plugin/README.md

 You can find the source code [here](https://github.com/aws-samples/amplify-godot-engine-plugin/blob/main/addons/aws-amplify/runtime/ui/auth_form.gd)

 You can find also various samples showing how to use the form [here](https://github.com/aws-samples/amplify-godot-engine-sample/tree/feature/auth_sign_in)

+## Wiki

+The [wiki](https://github.com/aws-samples/amplify-godot-engine/wiki) contains everything you want to know about getting started with AWS Amplify with the Godot Engine.

 ## Discussions